rsprom/demo_node_app/README.md

 This application is a demoing the use of NodeJS, ExpressJS, and MySql through Sequelizer.

 ## Before Starting
-Ensure MySql server is setup with the right credentials and location.
-The two places are here:
+Ensure MySql server is setup with the right credentials and location updated in two of the application files.
+The two files are located are here:

 ```
 "../config/config.json"